kineticsystem/vscode_ros2/README.md

 If you have node started using the prefix param and running inside a GDB server, you can directly connect to the GDB server using the following  configuration.

-Additionally, when you start a node inside a GDB server, the node awaits on the first breakpoint, before continuing the execution.
+Additionally, when you start a node inside a GDB server, the node waits on the first breakpoint before continuing execution.

 ```json
 {